Hossein1998/DCOR-Graph-Anomaly-Detection/README.md

 - Reconstruction-level contrast with **learnable margin `m`**.
 - Configurable **augmentation budgets** for structure/features.
 - AUROC-based evaluation with paper-style anomaly score.

-## Citation
-If you use this code or processed datasets, please cite the DCOR paper.

-## License
-MIT